 What is colposcopy?

-Colposcopy is a common office procedure and is performed by your doctor to evaluate abnormal areas of the vagina and cervix.
+Colposcopy is a common office procedure and is performed by your medical provider to evaluate abnormal pap tests and visible changes of the vagina and cervix.
 Colposcopy also is occasionally performed to evaluate lesions on the vulva.

 The cervix has 2 different kinds of cells that line it.
 There is a smooth lining (squamous epithelium) that covers the face of the cervix, and a glandular lining (columnar epithelium) that lines the canal of the cervix.
 The junction of these 2 cell types is the metabolically active part of the cervix where abnormalities arise.
 During the colposcopy, your doctor will try to visualize this entire junction.

+The colposcope is a special microscope on wheels that allows the provider to magnify and illuminate the vagina and cervix.
 Abnormal areas seen with the colposcope are sampled by taking biopsies (small snips of tissue).
-A pathologist examines the biopsies microscopically, and can then make a definitive diagnosis of the problem.
+The biopsied tissue is sent to a pathologist who examines the biopsies microscopically in order to make a definitive diagnosis.

 Why has my provider recommended colposcopy?

-Your provider recommended that you have a colposcopy if you had an abnormal Pap smear, an abnormal HPV test, or if there was a visible abnormality on your cervix.
+Your provider recommended that you have a colposcopy if you had an abnormal Pap test, an abnormal HPV test, or if there was a visible abnormality on your cervix.

 Is there anything I should do before the procedure?

 Be sure to schedule the colposcopy appointment on a day when you’re not having your menstrual period.
-In preparation for the procedure, avoid sexual intercourse and do not use any medications in your vagina the night before your appointment.
+In preparation for the procedure, avoid sexual intercourse and do not use any medications in your vagina in the 24 hours before your appointment.

 Eat normally the day of your appointment.
-One hour before your appointment take 600 mg of ibuprofen (3 tablets of 200 mg over the counter strength).
+One hour before your appointment take 600 mg of ibuprofen (3 tablets of 200 mg over the counter strength) along with some food.

 What will happen during the procedure?

-You will lie on an examination table, just as you would for a Pap smear.
-Your doctor will insert a speculum into the vagina to hold it open.
+You will lie on an examination table, just as you would for a Pap test.
+Your provider will insert a speculum into the vagina to hold it open.
 Then, a vinegar solution will be applied to the cervix to make the abnormal areas more visible.
 You may feel a slight burning at this time.
-Next, your doctor will look through an instrument called a colposcope, which provides magnification, to examine the cervix.
+Next, your provider will look through the colposcope, to examine the cervix.
 Small samples (biopsies) will be taken of any abnormal areas.
-Medication will be applied to the biopsy site to reduce the bleeding.
-Your doctor may also take a sample from the cervical canal called an endocervical curettage.
+The provider may also take a sample from the cervical canal called an endocervical curettage.
+Topical medication will be applied to the biopsy site to reduce the bleeding.

 Will it hurt?

 When biopsies are taken, most women experience a deep, menstrual– like cramp that fades quickly.
-Your doctor will ask you to take slow, deep breaths as the biopsies are taken.
-Cervical biopsies take several seconds.
-The endocervical curettage takes 30 seconds.
+Your provider will ask you to take slow, deep breaths or to cough as the biopsies are taken to lessen any discomfort.
+Cervical biopsies take several seconds to obtain.
+The endocervical curettage takes about 30 seconds.
 Most women are pain free when they leave the office.